Controllable Pareto Multi-Task Learning: Abstract

 \section{Abstract}

 A multi-task learning (MTL) system aims at solving multiple related tasks at the same time.
 With a fixed model capacity, the tasks would be conflicted with each other, and the system usually has to make a trade-off among learning all of them together.
-Multiple models with different preferences over tasks have to be trained and stored for many real-world applications where the trade-off has to be made online.
-This work proposes a novel controllable Pareto multi-task learning framework, to enable the system to make real-time trade-off switch among different tasks with a single model.
-To be specific, we formulate the MTL as a preference-conditioned multiobjective optimization problem, for which there is a parametric mapping from the preferences to the optimal Pareto solutions.
+For many real-world applications where the trade-off has to be made online, multiple models with different preferences over tasks have to be trained and stored.
+This work proposes a novel controllable Pareto multi-task learning framework, to enable the system to make real-time trade-off control among different tasks with a single model.
+To be specific, we formulate the MTL as a preference-conditioned multiobjective optimization problem, with a parametric mapping from preferences to the corresponding trade-off solutions.
 A single hypernetwork-based multi-task neural network is built to learn all tasks with different trade-off preferences among them, where the hypernetwork generates the model parameters conditioned on the preference.
-At the inference time, MTL practitioners can easily control the model performance based on different trade-off preferences in real-time.
-Experiments on different applications demonstrate that the proposed model is efficient for solving various multi-task learning problems.
+For inference, MTL practitioners can easily control the model performance based on different trade-off preferences in real-time.
+Experiments on different applications demonstrate that the proposed model is efficient for solving various MTL problems.